HDierend/Data-Quality-Metrics/docs/source/general_quality/01_Unambiguous.rst

 .. literalinclude:: examples/completeness/unambiguous_func1.py

-If used on the preloaded dataframe:literal
+If used on the preloaded dataframe the function shows that three rows are duplicates.
+With the list_of_columns-Parameter you can subset the columns to find duplicated column values.
+The more values there are that more ambiguous a dateset can be.

 .. code-block:: pycon